8ta4/say/DONTREADME.md

 If you want to document everything, you might consider recording video.
 But this has its own risks, such as accidentally capturing yourself naked.

+> So, does this tool store any audio at all?

+Yep, `say` does temporarily store audio, but it uses the Opus format.

+> Why Opus and not MP3?

+Opus gives you a small file size but still maintains high quality.

+Plus, Opus allows real-time compression.
+MP3, on the other hand, needs the complete audio file to achieve optimal encoding.

 ### Trigger

 > Why does this tool use `⌘ + ;` to trigger transcription?